The Stained Glass Windows of St. Leonard Church

-Our Lady of Fatima This apparition of the Blessed Mother to three shepherd children in Fatima, Portugal in 1917, is widely known as she shared a great miracle of the "dancing sun."
-She revealed herself as the "Lady of the Rosary."
+The apparition of the Blessed Mother to three shepherd children in Fatima, Portugal in 1917, is widely known as she shared a great miracle of the "dancing sun."
+Our Blessed Mother revealed herself as the Lady of the Rosary to the childern.